blackboard/anthologydevdocs/docs/blackboard/sandbox-envs/ami-config/faq.md

 1. The server hasn't properly started and the router is still spooling up.
 Give it 5 to 10 minutes and try again, if the issue persists follow to the next step
 2. Incorrect configuration for the VPC.
 Please verify that the third step of the configuration under [Use the Blackboard REST and LTI Developer AM](/docs/blackboard/sandbox-envs/ami-config/overview.md) was followed and DNS hostnames is set to **Yes**

-if the issue persists, please create a ticket through our Anthology Support Portal or send an email to [developers@anthology.com](mailto:developers@anthology.com)
+if the issue persists, please create a ticket through our Blackboard Support Portal or send an email to [developers@blackboard.com](mailto:developers@blackboard.com)

 ### CVE from AVG Antivirus